srk224/srk224/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am an undergraduate Computational Mathematics student at University of Waterloo.
+I am a third year undergraduate Computational Mathematics student at University of Waterloo.
 I love to learn and build something new, productive, innovative and creative.
 <a href="https://drive.google.com/file/d/1Gszvum_hZzhX6cKeP0JvOsvLjqtyATYz/view?usp=share_link" target="_blank">Resume</a>
 * **I am interested in Web Development, Android development and DevOps**
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>